 - The dips or the sight of the exit is frequently lost due to the presence of interviewing vehicles.

-Classification of Inside Road Length of TunnelThe tunnel inside road length is broken into four zones.
+Classification of Inside Road Length of TunnelThe tunnel inside road length is divided into four zones.
 They are

 - Threshold zone